Project Issues

 And that's it for the server side.
 Time to try it out!

-- Use same project ID in previous step (remove b.) and try to call the endpoint: http://localhost:8080/api/issues/issues?projectId={your-project-id}, the server application should respond with a JSON list of all the issues from this project.
+- GET Issues: Use same project ID in previous step (remove b.) and try to call the endpoint in the browser: http://localhost:8080/api/issues/issues?projectId={your-project-id}, the server application should respond with a JSON list of all the issues from this project.